 - Funded projects must serve the greater community or a group of community members.
 Projects designed to serve an individual will not be selected.

-- Microgrants cannot cover staffing costs.
+- Microgrants cannot cover staffing or ongoing operational costs.

-- All funded projects must be driven by a community agency – JAA is available to assist in developing partnerships around projects
+- All funded projects must be driven by a community agency – JAA is available to assist in developing partnerships around projects.

 Required project follow-up: